smkatz12/CS236G_VerifyGAN/README.md

 There are currently two full models consisting on the big MLP and small MLP generator concatenated with the taxinet control network (they go from two latent variables and the crosstrack and heading error to a prediction of the crosstrack and heading error) in both formats as well.

 ## gan training
 The code for training the GANs as well as some of the saved generators can be found in `src/gan_training`.
+The file `reconstruction.jl` contains the code for training a reconstruction loss baseline.
 The file `cGAN_common.jl` contains functions for training a conditional GAN, the file `spectral_norm.jl` implements spectral normalization layers in Flux to be used by the discriminator, and the file `taxi_models_and_data` implements functions specific to the taxinet problem and is the main file to call for training the GAN.
+The `train_smaller_generator` file contains the code to train a smaller generator in a superivised learning fashion.

 To run the training code, ensure that all necessary julia packages are installed and then run:
 ```julia